 Bartolome Celli, MD, a professor of medicine in the pulmonary division of the Tufts University School of Medicine, in Boston, recommends that parents with COPD get tested first to check for deficiency; if they have it, their children should get checked.
 If you have the deficiency, says Dr. Celli, you can help prevent lung problems by avoiding dusty and smoky environments, eating a healthy diet, and getting vaccinations.

-Whether you have a genetic predisposition or not, experts agree that the best way to prevent COPD is to avoid smoking, which can set the stage for a COPD diagnosis in your 40s and 50s.
+Whether you have a genetic predisposition or not, experts agree that the best way to INVALID ARTICLE ID is to avoid smoking, which can set the stage for a COPD diagnosis in your 40s and 50s.
 Smoking is responsible for about 75% of COPD deaths, according to the Centers for Disease Control and Prevention.